UIS.401.2 Data Destruction Guidelines

 - 3rd-party access to moderate-risk and high-risk data includes provisions to dispose of data upon service termination

 GU devices cannot be donated, transferred, or disposed of without evidence of UIS data sanitization activities prior to disposal.

 - Purge or securely wipe data using following applicable methods to ensure the data is unusable, inaccessible, and unable to be reconstructed

 - Erasing by overwriting: Erasing by overwriting is a way of scrubbing data with random overwrite patterns – not just all zeros or another single character.
 A minimum of three (3) overwrites is required for the data to be erased.

 - Degaussing: Degaussing is the process of erasing all the data previously written to the hard drive or tape by demagnetizing where the magnetic charge of an object is re-set to a magnetically neutral state.

 - Destruction: If data cannot be overwritten or degaussing is not possible, hard drives must be physically destroyed.
 For drives that are defective, dead, or sufficiently unresponsive that they do not complete at least three overwrite minimum, physical destruction is required.

-- Transfer all University data from hardware asset with an approval to University file sharing system or departmental folder before the asset is repurposed or removed from University services.
+- Transfer all useful University data from each hardware asset to an approved University file sharing system or departmental folder before the asset is repurposed or removed from University service.